monzo/progression-framework/frameworks/engineering/web.md

           - "Proactively communicates to their team what they are working on, why, how it's going and what help they need"
           - "Accepts feedback graciously"
           - "Gives feedback to peers when asked"
-          - "Can deliver their work to their team and others"
-          - "Proactively gives feedback to those they work with"
         exampleCriteria:
           - criteria: "Provides helpful and actionable feedback in code reviews in an empathetic manner"
             examples: